bluwireless/py-genl/README.md

 examples/nl80211_dump.py, which uses that schema to query NL80211 for information about a given WiFi adapter.

 Works on both Python 2 and 3.
+Pure Python, no dependencies.

 ## Known limitations